harsh-khulbe03/Aao-Khao/README.md

 - **Dynamic Data Fetching**: The application fetches restaurant data from the Swiggy API based on the user's location.
 - **Restaurant Browsing**: Users can browse a variety of restaurants and their menus.
 - **Real-time Data**: Integrated with the Swiggy API for fetching real-time restaurant data and images.
-- **UI Library**: Built with Tailwind CSS for a user-friendly experience.
+- **Responsive UI**: Built with Tailwind CSS for a user-friendly experience.
 - **Detailed Information**: Users can view restaurant names, cuisines, ratings, and cost for two.
 - **Cart Functionality**: Users can add, remove, and modify items in their cart before proceeding to checkout.
-- **Payment Functionality**: Users can securely make payments for their orders using Razorpay.

 ---